- Clinical Placement: Pathology

 While studying for her PhD she found her passion for teaching, completing a Graduate Certificate in Education (Higher Education) from the University of Adelaide in 2004.

 She has held positions in national and international universities teaching in nursing, medicine and biomedical sciences.
 She has held the position of Program Coordinator for Medical Laboratory Science and teaches Histology and Haematology, in the discipline of Biomedical Sciences at the University of the Sunshine Coast.

 Dr Donkin has a research interest in biomedical education developing adaptive eLearning modules, virtual microscopy, pathology and work integrated learning with her publications available from the USC Research Bank.
-She was awarded an Advanced Quality Teaching award in 2015 and is a current member of the Associate Degree in Medical Laboratory Science reference group.
-She is fortunate to be appointed as a Lecturer in the Medical Laboratory Science Program at the University of the Sunshine Coast doing what she loves most.
+She was awarded an Advanced Quality Teaching award in 2015 and a Highly Commended ABLE Award – Advancing the Blended Learning Environment in 2017.
+Rebecca is a current member of the Associate Degree in Medical Laboratory Science reference group and the SHSS Blended learning Lead.

 Current research grants